WWE Bad Blood (2003): Main event matches

 In the first main match, Goldberg faced Chris Jericho.
 In the early stages of the match, Jericho and Goldberg fought at ringside.
 During this tussle, Goldberg attempted to execute a spear on Jericho, who was positioned on the security barricade; Jericho, however, avoided the attack as Goldberg broke through the security barricade.
 Goldberg was billed as being injured, prompting Jericho to apply several submission holds on Goldberg's injured shoulder.
 After remaining in control for the duration of the match, Goldberg was able to counter Jericho's Walls of Jericho and execute the Jackhammer on him.
 Goldberg then covered Jericho for the pinfall.

 In the next main match, Ric Flair faced Shawn Michaels.
 During the match, Michaels set up a table at ringside and positioned Flair on it.
 Randy Orton then came through the audience and attempted to interfere in the match, but Michaels performed Sweet Chin Music on him and put Flair through the table with a Splash.
 Near the end of the match, Michaels knocked the referee down and as he was about to perform Sweet Chin Music on Flair, it allowed Orton to hit Michaels with a chair.
 Orton then placed Flair on top of Michaels and ran out of the ring.
 When the referee recuperated, he saw the cover and officiated the pinfall made by Flair.

 After the match, the final contest in the "Redneck Triathlon" was held.
 Originally it was supposed to be a singing contest, though both men agreed to change it into a pigpen contest, where the objective was to throw your opponent into a pigpen.
 Austin threw Bischoff into a pigpen set up near the Bad Blood entrance stage, thus Austin won the triathlon 2–1.

 In the main event, Triple H faced Kevin Nash inside Hell in a Cell for the World Heavyweight Championship, with Mick Foley as the guest referee.
 During the start of the match, both men used a steel chair, a hammer, and the cell to their advantage.
 Eventually, Nash hit Triple H with a barbed wire bat many times before Triple H hit him with the steel steps.
 As Triple H brought a sledgehammer into the ring, Foley attempted to take it away from him, resulting in Triple H hitting Foley and Nash with a steel chair.
-Triple H followed up, Pedigreeing Nash.
+Foley began to gush blood from the chair shot.
+Foley then stuck a stinky sock into Triple H's mouth as retaliation, but Triple H broke up the hold and knocked Foley to the floor.
+Triple H then delivered a Pedigree to Nash.
 During this time, Foley had recuperated and was able to officiate the pinfall made by Triple H on Nash, thus Triple H retained the World Heavyweight Title.